sure to check the "Bureau News"

 Outgoing QSL Bureau use requires RAC membership, the national and

-regional incoming bureau service do not and are provided, though RAC
+regional incoming bureau service does not and are provided, though RAC

 Please keep in mind,